-The challenging financial and economic environments are expected to continue for the remainder of the year and into 2010, and are likely to impact on growth in the Group’s key operational performance indicators.
-Shareholders need to be aware of the impact of financial market volatility on Group earnings and Group Equity Value.
-Relative market movements may have a major impact on the growth in Group earnings to be reported for the full 2009 financial year.
 The information in this operational update has not been reviewed or reported on by Sanlam's auditors.
-Sanlam’s interim results for the six months ended 30 June 2009 are due to be released on 3 September 2009.
+Sanlam’s interim results for the six months ended 30 June 2010 are due to be released on 9 September 2010.
 Shareholders are advised that this is not a trading statement as per section 3.4 of the JSE Listings Requirements.

 A conference call for analysts, investors and the media will take place at 17h00 (South African time) today.
 Investors and media who wish to participate in the conference call should dial the following numbers:

 A toll free dial-in facility will be available.
 We kindly advice callers to dial in 5 - 10 minutes before the conference call starts at 17:00.